aboudard/cordova-grunt/README.md

 - irrelevant
 - not generated

+I just added sass compiling of the ionic app.scss.

 Icons are only generated with Phonegap Build.

 The reference file structure this script is based on can be found here : https://github.com/phonegap/phonegap-start